 Convocation is held three times per year for the purpose of having the entire college community come together for spiritual focus and community building.
-Convocations are held on Wednesday in place of both the Wednesday traditional chapel service and the Friday praise and testimony service.
+Convocations are held on Wednesday and take the place of all the week's regular offerings.